craftingcity/The-Known-World/Combat Mechanics.md

 Any characters who wish to **Contribute** to a **Resurrection Challenge** may do so, in nearly any manner they see fit.
 Your DM will set the DC and type of the check determining the success of your character's actions; for example, a cleric of Ar'Kraven may beseech their God to allow this mortal to continue their time on this plane, which I would interpret as an easy to medium Charisma (Religion) check, or a godless barbarian may simply demand that their comrade rise if they wish not to be forever haunted by the barbarian after their death, which I would interpret as a hard to neigh-impossible Charisma (Intimidation) check.

 #### Finally...
-After all contributions are completed, and the DC of the challenge is calculated and presented, the caster rolls the final check of the Resurrection challenge in front of their screen.
+After all contributions are completed, and the DC of the challenge is calculated and presented, the caster rolls the final check of the **Resurrection Challenge** publicly.

+If the number rolled on the die is greater than or equal to the DC of the **Resurrection Challenge**, and the character's spirit is willing and able, they return to the Material Plane, as per the specifics of the spell used.

+If the **Resurrection Challenge** was **Rapid**, another, more powerful & dedicated **Resurrection Challenge** may be attempted, though it is only a matter of time before thier spirit is lost to the Outer Planes.